 Chrome Diopside vs. Emerald

-For anyone that loves the color green, or has wanted an emerald, this stone makes a worthy alternate!
+For anyone that loves the color green, or has wanted an Emerald, this gemstone makes a worthy alternative!

 Chrome Diopside Facts

 - Ranks 5.5 – 6.0 on the Mohs scale of hardness.